 Editor’s Note 7: The functions represented by the XX interfaces are FFS.
 It is also FFS whether this interface represents a new logical interface or is equal to NG.
 E.g., for topology 1 it may only represent a single interface instance, e.g., a new interface between A-IoT RAN and A-IoT CN, for topology 2 it might represent either 2 interface instances, one instance for NG and one instance “XX” for a new interface between A-IoT CN and A-IoT RAN, or one instance for NG alone.

 Common reader function: A function that communicates with the A-IoT device by means of A-IoT radio.

-Editor’s Note 8: Further details on Common reader function is to be discussed by RAN1 and RAN2.

 A-IoT RAN node function: A function that contains e.g., the control of the A-IoT radio resources used towards the A-IoT device.